 I just wanted to reply to your letter to the NYC radical cheerleaders.
 I co-founded the NYC squad in 1999 because I have been a feminist organizer and activist for most of my life.
 I am also a sex worker, as are many of the radical cheerleaders.
 Doing sex work has enabled me to fight right-wing terrorism of abortion clinics, organize against street harassment, be an artist and musician, work with queer justice groups, and do part-time outreach to street-based sex workers who desperately needed condoms, counseling, clean needles, etc. Now, it allows me the time to be an editor and publisher, WITHOUT PAY, of a publication that we hope will give much-needed visibility to people whose problems with discrimination go unaddressed all of the time.
 You did manage to offend a few cheerleaders with your letter, but we won't hold it against you.

+Actually, I found it very inspiring.
+These perceptions that people have about trafficking, white slavery, "organized criminals," and our very morality are simply wrong.
 They are the reason that we chose to start $pread- an independant feminist magazine edited and staffed entirely by women volunteers who have experience working in the sex trade.
 Hopefully we who have been silenced by the judgements of total strangers for far too long, will finally wield a tool with which to speak back to people who think they know what other people should do with their bodies and consensual sex.

 I understand that for many sex workers, it is not simple.
 There are many who are trading sex work because of complicated, violent or unpleasant situations, and many are underage.
 I know this because I've been out on those streets with those trannies and girls and young boys.
 But your views are so full of leaning moralities that your whole arguement crumbles.
 What in the world gave you the idea that $pread "trades in women and children's flesh for profit?"
 To be honest, your letter was so crazy that I was tempted to just ignore it- but it concerns me that you are mingling with sex workers at your volunteer job.
 Do you think it's possible that you might unfairly impose your own issues about sexuality and choice onto people who are already dealing with enough bullshit?
 I hope that you will look at our website and also read the magazine when it is released in March so that you will no longer be so completely and utterly misinformed.